AyushVaZe67/AyushVaZe67/README.md

 ---

 ## 🎯 Career Objective

-Aspiring Data Scientist with a solid foundation in Computer Engineering and hands-on experience in Machine Learning and Deep Learning.
-Recently completed training in ML, DL, and Transformers, and currently focusing on advancing my skills in data science.
+Aspiring data scientist with a solid foundation in computer engineering and hands-on experience in machine learning and deep learning.
+Recently completed training in ML, DL, and transformers, and currently focusing on advancing my skills in data science.
 Passionate about applying computer vision techniques, with a strong interest in OpenCV and YOLO for image and video-based projects.
 Experienced in developing user-friendly mobile applications and integrating AI solutions.
-Driven by a goal to turn complex data into meaningful, actionable insights.
+Driven by a goal to turn complex data into meaningful, actionable insights.---
----

 ## 🛠 Tech Stack